 The government Census maintains that nearly 28% of urban households lived in rented houses in 2011.
 However, this number is definitely much higher now.
 It must be borne in mind that the rental housing market is almost exclusively a private one, driven by myriad small-scale providers.
 This makes it more difficult to chart than residential sales.

-The trend of co-living is still in its fledgling phase in India and has only selective takers so far.
+To conclude The trend of co-living is still in its fledgling phase in India and has only selective takers so far.
 Given that the residential segment is seeing reduced investor interest in the present market scenario, it will take a little while for this segment to gain the kind of momentum it has seen in more developed countries.